boydx/geosalad/PITCHME.md

 ```

 ---?image=http://annessky.net/blog/wp-content/uploads/2017/11/Interval_20.png
-<h1 style="text-shadow: 2px 2px;">Challenge</h1>
+# Challenge

 ---
 ### Contouring program
 The new [KyTopo Map](http://kygeonet.ky.gov/) uses the new lidar data to create new statewide topographic maps.
-The 40-ft contour interval is indexed every fifth contour.
+The 40-ft contour interval is indexed every fifth contour, or 200 ft.
 Determine if any value is an index.

 ---
 ## Modulus operator